VasuML07/speech-to-image/README.md

 Generated files are excluded using .gitignore

-The project focuses on speech-to-text and visualization, not AI image generation
+This project focuses on speech-to-text and visualization, not AI image generation

 📌 Future Enhancements

-Text wrapping and layout improvements
+Improved text wrapping and layout handling

-Adjustable font size and themes
+Adjustable font sizes and themes

 Multi-language speech support

-Integration with local AI image models (e.g., Stable Diffusion)
+Integration with local image-generation models (e.g., Stable Diffusion)

-History and gallery view
+History and gallery view for generated images

 👨‍💻 Author

-Developed as a lightweight, offline, and transparent alternative to cloud-dependent AI tools, with a focus on learning and reproducibility.
+Developed as a lightweight, offline, and transparent alternative to cloud-dependent AI tools, with a strong focus on learning, reproducibility, and responsible system design.

 ✅ Summary